-Let us briefly remind the reader of the context.
-We recently suggested that it might be possible to explain the anomalous magnetic moment based on some form factor that would come out of a classical electron model.
+Of course, the challenge is out there.
+If we want to challenge orthodox theory, then it should be possible to explain the anomalous magnetic moment based on some form factor that would come out of a classical electron model.
+We suggested this recently and, hence, this chapter is basically a copy of the paper we then wrote.
 While we initially thought about these things from a learning perspective only - we just wanted to possibly identify a better didactic approach to teaching quantum mechanics - the idea seems to have taken some life on its own now.